 Originally, a one centimeter wide skin strip between the future glans and penile shaft is de-epithelialized to imitate the coronal sulcus.

-Actual glansoplasty is now usually done as a component of Stage Three unless the patient's requirements are not standard.
+Glansoplasty is now usually done or further enhanced as a component of Stage Three unless the patient's requirements are not standard.

 Only a small strip of muscle around the blood vessels is isolated, to decrease flap bulkiness and allow its safe tubularization.

 During Stage One surgery, while one surgeon is constructing the neophallus, a second surgeon prepares the recipient site simultaneously and a third prepares the skin graft for the Stage Two Step One urethroplasty.